 I think what I like most about graphic organizers is that they can just as easily be used with full classes as they can individually or in small groups.

-Each of the graphic organizers in this ELA pack are one-sided, so my favorite way to use them is to print two copies of the same graphic organizer back-to-back.
+Each of the graphic organizers in this ELA pack is one-sided, so my favorite way to use them is to print two copies of the same graphic organizer back-to-back.

 First, we would use one side as a class as we worked through a picture book, and then I would ask the students to complete the copy on the back with another book either on their own or in smaller groups.